cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 <p align="center"><img alt="Response to the previous command." src="/img/tutorial/rest-api/3.svg" width="640" /></p>

-We can also make make POST requests to our API using `cURL`; let's create a new bike item.
+We can also make POST requests to our API using `cURL`; let's create a new bike item.

 ```json
 // request.json